Dean151/Dean-Blog/_posts/2019-04-01-attending-wwdc19.md

 ### Marzipan: from iOS to macOS

-Announced at last year WWDC, the Marzipan project will allow UIKit apps to run on macOS.
+Announced at last year WWDC, the [Marzipan project][marzipan] will allow UIKit apps to run on macOS.
 We can expect that the API should open this year to developers with macOS 10.15.

 I can't wait for my first tests, trying to build [DiliTrust Exec][dilitrust-exec] for macOS will be one of the first things I'll attempt during the WWDC 19.